 I really want to touch on the impact of exercising and healthy eating for us moms.
-I get that these things are tough to get done but know that when you make the time to get in daily exercise and focus more on your eating, you are setting the example for your family of living a healthy lifestyle.
+I get that these things are tough to get done but know that when you take the time to get in daily exercise and focus more on your eating, you are setting the example for your family of living a healthy lifestyle.

 Now that I am 5 months postpartum with my 2nd baby, I realize how much harder it is to get in even just 30 minutes of exercise each day.
-My demands are greater, I’m more exhausted, and honestly I just don’t feel like it.
+My demands are greater, I’m more exhausted, and honestly, I just don’t feel like it.
 Once they go to bed, I just want to curl up with some Netflix or close my eyes.

 But I know, if I take time to take care of me, I am more in love with myself and a better mom for them.

 So why should you take care of yourself and your health?

 Ladies, we NEED the energy to keep up with little people.
 I currently have a 5-month-old, a 2-year-old, and an 11-year-old.
 They keep me on my toes for sure!
 I need as much energy as possible to keep up with our day to day lives and not drag my feet all day.
 And while I love a good cup of coffee (or two), I know that I need natural energy to feel good and keep our ship running tight.

 In the beginning, when you start working out, you get into this cycle of feeling ‘too tired’ to work out.
 It can be tough for us moms because normally, the only time we have to workout is either super early in the morning before they get up, or after bedtime (that’s my time) when you just want to crash.

 But know, after 2-3 weeks of exercising at the same time consistently you leave the ‘I’m too tired” stage and join the “Exercise gives me energy” stage.

 Keep with it and know that the energy moving your body gives you will pay off!